-Collaboration expenses consist of Regeneron's share of the profit related to ARCALYST sales under the ~~license agreement with~~ Regeneron (the "Regeneron Agreement"). ~~Agreement and the cost of products sold under collaboration agreements.~~ We evenly split profits on sales of ARCALYST with Regeneron, where profits are determined after deducting from net sales of ARCALYST certain costs related to the manufacturing and commercialization of ARCALYST.
+Collaboration expenses consist of Regeneron's share of the profit related to ARCALYST sales under the Regeneron Agreement and the cost of products sold under collaboration agreements.
+We evenly split profits on sales of ARCALYST with Regeneron, where profits are determined after deducting from net sales of ARCALYST certain costs related to the manufacturing and commercialization of ARCALYST.
 Such costs include but are not limited to (i) our cost of goods sold for product used, sold or otherwise distributed for patient use by us; (ii) customary commercialization expenses, including the cost of our field force, and (iii) our cost to market, advertise and otherwise promote ARCALYST, with such costs identified in subsection (iii) subject to specified limits.
-With respect to the technology transfer of the manufacturing process for ARCALYST drug substance manufacturing initiated by Regeneron in March 2023, to the extent permitted by the Regeneron Agreement, the fully-burdened costs of each of us and Regeneron incurred in performing such technology transfer shall also be deducted from net sales of ARCALYST to determine profit.
+With respect to the technology transfer of ARCALYST drug substance manufacturing initiated by from Regeneron in March 2023, to Samsung, to the extent permitted by the Regeneron Agreement, the fully-burdened costs of each of us and Regeneron incurred in performing such technology transfer shall also be deducted from net sales of ARCALYST to determine profit.
 We also evenly split with Regeneron any proceeds received by us from any licensees, sublicensees and distributors in consideration for the sale, license or other disposition of rights with respect to ARCALYST, including upfront payments, milestone payments and royalties.